JustinSoflin/Linux-Miner-Infection/README.md

 ---

 **Cyber Range targeted by malware again** _Jan.
 30, 2026_
-- Compromised VM successfully scanned subnet _10.1.0.0/24:22_
+- Compromised VM successfully scanned subnet _10.1.0.0/24:22_ twice
    - No successful logins observed
    - No outbound scans to public internet observed
-- No followup from Microsoft Azure Safeguard Team
+- No followup from Microsoft Azure Safeguard Team, as no public IP addresses were scanned

 <br>

+---

+## Romanian Influence

+The Diicot/Mexals malware is widely documented
+- Some of the filenames are in Romanian:
+   - `b4nd1d0` a _leetspeak_ spelling of "Bandido" or "Bandit"
+   - `diicot` the malware's namesake is an acronym for the Direcția de Investigare a Infracțiunilor de Criminalitate Organizată și Terorism (Directorate for Investigating Organized Crime and Terrorism)
+   - `retea` literally translates to "Network"
+This naming convention suggests the original author of the code and/or users are Romanian in nature